crealu/clean-story/README.md

 &nbsp;
 ## Requirements
-SDL2 (window, renderer)
+SDL2
 GNU compiler
+Libraries: SLD2, SDL2_ttf, SDL2_mixer

 &nbsp;
 ## Usage
-This outline can be used as a simple roadmap to creating game components that update as the story's arc progresses.
+The codebase can be used as a roadmap to creating game components and logic.